joeyparrish/pokeheim/testing-script.md

 1. Release shiny greydwarf
 1. Confirm that coloring is correct
 1. Confirm that HUD shows shiny icon instead of Valheim yellow star icons
+1. Spawn Eikthyr
+1. Confirm that the boss is not marked "shiny"

 ## 19. Music